SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Related Work

-SPFSplat~\cite{huang2025spfsplat}, our previous approach, also adopts a self-supervised, pose-free paradigm.
-This is accomplished by jointly optimizing 3D Gaussians and camera poses through a shared backbone in a canonical space, guided by both image rendering and reprojection losses.
-The unified backbone ensures that pose estimation is informed by the same scene geometry that drives Gaussian prediction, thereby promoting geometric consistency and improving training stability.
-Building upon SPFSplat, we introduce masked attention to reduce computational cost and alleviate potential pose misalignment, enhance pose estimation through learnable pose tokens, and further incorporate a multi-view dropout strategy, which together lead to improved overall performance and generalization across multiple views.
+SPFSplat~\cite{huang2025spfsplat}, our previous approach, also adopts a self-supervised, pose-free paradigm by jointly optimizing 3D Gaussians and camera poses through a shared backbone in a canonical space.
+Guided by image rendering and reprojection losses, the shared representation promotes geometric consistency and stable optimization.
+Unlike AnySplat, SPFSplat uses self-predicted target poses to render and supervise target-view observations, providing direct supervision for novel viewpoints.
+Building upon SPFSplat, we introduce masked attention and additional architectural refinements, resulting in a unified self-supervised framework that is compatible with different backbone designs while improving performance and generalization across varying numbers of input views.